-Having moved to London not so long ago, I have noticed a definite surge in my energy.
-The crowds and the hustle and bustle, coupled with the relentless pace of life, are all definitely a shock to anyone’s system, especially if the person has not been accustomed to living in big cities.
-Now that I am settled and gradually becoming more established, I can certainly appreciate the whole spectrum of activity and opportunities that this world-renowned capital of ours has to offer… and I love it more every day.
+My name is Andy Howard, and since moving to London not so long ago, I have noticed a definite surge in energy.
+The hustle and bustle of the crowds, coupled with the relentless pace of life is a powerful shock to anyone’s system, mainly if the person has not been accustomed to living in busy cities.
+I feel settled more than ever at this very moment and gradually becoming more established.

-Having lived in Bristol and Bath for a considerable chunk of my life, I was fortunate enough to attend plenty of events that featured some of the best music I have ever heard.
-Whilst Bristol may be renowned for its music scene, there is certainly no place like London for the Art culture.
+I certainly appreciate the whole spectrum of activity and opportunities that this world-renowned capital of ours has to offer, and I love it more every day.
+I have lived in Bristol and Bath for a considerable length of time and was fortunate enough to attend plenty of events that featured the best music that I have had the pleasure of hearing.
+Bristol may be renowned for its music scene, but there is no place like London for the Art culture.

 It is therefore imperative that strict discipline is required to counteract this tendency if one intends to produce top quality music.
-The question still remains: Does the pace of London, or for that matter any city, impact the rate of playing or producing music?
+The question remains: Does the pace of London, or for that matter, any city, impact the rate of playing or producing music?

 I would certainly love to hear from my readers purely to generate exciting ideas on the subject that I could one day turn into academic research.